This page was updated on 24 February 2022.

 To help employers and businesses manage the emergence of symptomatic staff and confirmed COVID-19 cases in the workplace we have developed a quick-read guide.

 1 in 3 people with coronavirus show no symptoms and could potentially be spreading the virus without knowing.
 Twice weekly rapid testing is a vital way of finding these cases.

 This type of testing uses rapid lateral flow (LFD) tests which can provide results within 30 minutes.
 A lateral flow test result should be submitted to the national test and trace service regardless if it’s positive or negative - via www.gov.uk/report-covid19-result or by calling 119.

-If the test comes back positive, this is a ‘red-light’ that indicates someone is likely to be infectious and they must self-isolate immediately for 10 days.
+If the test comes back positive, this is a ‘red-light’ that indicates someone is likely to be infectious and they should self-isolate immediately for 10 days.
 They should share with NHS Test and Trace details of anyone they have recently been in contact with, including while at work.